joshgermon/retried-ts/README.md

 ## License

 MIT License - see the LICENSE file for details.
-(You'll need to add an MIT license file to your repo if you don't have one).